Pamicoding/Month_report_repo/README.md

 Implementing the merge, demean, detrend, and taper.
 * instrument_responese.py
 Removing the instrument response
+> this one is for monthly data.
+* merge_month.py
+Generating the monthly data by merging daily stream.
+In addition, the file also be written into a specific folder for afterward utilizing.
+merge the original
 ## what we aim for
 ### Seismometer status
+**using the merge_month data**
+* seis_status.py

 ### Monthly PSD
+**using the merge_month data**
 * psd.py
-Using the data without removing instrument response and merge them as monthly data.
+Using the data **without removing instrument response** and merge them as monthly data.
 seems ok
 ### Full month spectrogram
+**using the merge_month data**
 we need to draw the apparatus status to compare the validation of spectrogram.
 ### Map
 ### singlechannel with spectrogram
 * <span style="color:green">bandpass_spectrogram.py</span>
 pass a bandpass(0.1, 10) and draw a singlechannel with spectrogram.
 ### stacked waveform plot for event analysis
+1. acquiring the station data
+* finding.py
+This can extraxt the Latitude and Longitude in the PZs file, and save it as CSV simultaneously.
+* station.csv
+information of station.
+2. Calculate the dist and plot it!
+* evt_analysis.py
+title
+---
+### other files
+* quicknote.ipynb
+some quicktest and thoughts